 Kevin Loker (Page 5)

-Kevin Loker serves as program manager at the American Press Institute, where he works on audience research and reports on strategy within the industry.
+Kevin Loker serves as director of program operations and partnerships at the American Press Institute, where he works on audience research and reports on strategy within the industry.
 Formerly at the Online News Association, Kevin also works on collaborations of the American Press Institute with other organizations, consultants and fellows.
 Events including API Thought Leader Summits are also part of his program areas at API.

 When most of us grew up it was clear what we meant by “the news.”
 We saw boundaries — the nightly newscast, the confines of a newspaper, bulletins on a radio broadcast.
 Those sources still exist, but so do many more.
 Young people today are immersed in media, receiving news, marketing and messages from many […]